Candoia superciliosa

-Candoia superciliosa, known commonly as the Palau bevel-nosed boa or Belau bevel-nosed boa, is a species of snake in the Boidae family.
+Candoia superciliosa, known commonly as the Palau bevel-nosed boa or Belau bevel-nosed boa, is a species of snake in the family Boidae.
 As its common name suggests, it is found in Palau.
+Its diet consists of almost exclusively ectotherms.

 Subspecies

 In addition to the nominate subspecies, there is one other subspecies, Candoia superciliosa crombiei Smith, et al. 2001, the Ngeaur bevel-nosed boa, from the island of Ngeaur.